-The flowers it has open up pink and slowly turn a pure white.
+The flowers open up pink and slowly turn pure white.
 Before anyone asks how long does it take for our Amelanchier Robin Hill blooms to turn then our answer will be "sometime between soon and death of the tree", as we would never admit to not knowing anything.

-Amelanchiers in general prefer an acid soild which refers to the PH level not the style of music preferred.
-Tolerant of damp conditions which means long term damp soil not standing water (have you ever seen water sit?)
+Amelanchier, in general, prefers acid soil which refers to the PH level, not the style of music preferred.
+Tolerant of damp conditions which mean long term damp soil not standing water (have you ever seen water sit?)

-To get the best out of your Amerlanchier Robin Hill you can either speak nicely to it or prune hard after flowering to maximise next years floral display.
+To get the best out of your Amelanchier Robin Hill you can either speak nicely to it or prune hard after flowering to maximise next years floral display.

 Message card included at no additional cost if required.
 Just add the information required on the card at checkout.